nic-at/nic-crawler-analysis/modules.rst

 API Documentation
 =================

-Building requires some additional softwre packages to be installed.
+Building the documentation requires some additional softwre packages to be installed.
 To install them run the following command from the root folder of the package:
 ::

     pip install -r requirements_docs.txt

-To build the API documentation you can then run
+To build the API documentation run
 ::

     cd docs/